Intuit Global Privacy Statement

 Information we receive from you

 The personal information that we receive about you depends on the context of your interactions with Intuit, how you configure your account and the choices that you make, including your privacy settings.
-Personal information that you provide may also depend upon what services or experiences you use, your location and applicable law.
-Learn more about the personal information we collect, how we use it, and your rights.
+Personal information that we receive from you may also depend upon what services, functionalities or experiences you use, your location and applicable law.

 - Creating an account.
-We collect information when you create an account, interact with the Intuit Platform or activate a subscription.
-Personal information may include your contact information (such as your name, address, phone number and email), profile photo, billing information (your payment information), usernames and credentials.
+We collect information when you (or your organization) create an account, interact with the Intuit Platform or activate a subscription.
+Personal information may include your name, address, phone number and email, country, profile photo, billing information (your payment information), usernames and credentials.

 - Identification information.
 We collect information to verify your identity, including your name, social security number, social insurance number, driver’s license numbers, government-issued identification details, for example to verify your identity in order to help you file your tax return.

 - Customer support, product research, training and feedback.
-We may collect personal information when you reach out to us for support, give us feedback, participate in optional surveys, product research or training and you choose to share.
+We may collect personal information such as your name, email address, telephone number and any other personal information you choose to share when you reach out to us for support, give us feedback, participate in optional surveys, subscribe to marketing, attend our events, participate in product research or training or otherwise interact or communicate with us.

 - Social and community content.
 We receive content you post on our social media pages and our community pages.